LaFosseAcademy/rlam/session_notes.md

 my_function()
 ```
 12. **Explain** that that's the end of our whistle-stop tour around Python.
 It's time to start applying some of our core knowledge to manipulate data...
+13. **Pause** Q&A
+14. **BREAK**

 ## Checking our Dataset

 1. **Explain** that it's time to start working with some actual data
 2. **Explain** that we're going to use some of their previous training first of all and utilise SQL to first connect to, and then check our data set
 3. **Explain** that we're going to clear our Python - we don't need it for now
+4. **Remind** people that our notebook is set in its own database.
+The beauty of Snowflake is that we can connect this to a different database which is what we're going to do...
-4. **Create** the following **SQL** cell which is going to **connect** our notebook to the database that we want to use - we're going to do this with the `USE SCHEMA` key term:
+5. **Create** the following **SQL** cell which is going to **connect** our notebook to the database that we want to use - we're going to do this with the `USE SCHEMA` key term:
 ```
 # Connecting the Database
 USE SCHEMA TRAINING_ACCOUNT_DATA.DEV_SMNTC_LAYER_IBOR;
 ```
-5. **Demonstrate** the fact that, we can run this command and we get a `Successful Execution` message
+6. **Demonstrate** the fact that, we can run this command and we get a `Successful Execution` message
-6. **Demonstrate** that we can now have a look at our data. **Create** a new **SQL** cell:
+7. **Demonstrate** that we can now have a look at our data. **Create** a new **SQL** cell:
 ```
 # Displaying the Data
 SELECT * FROM FXRATE
 ```
-7. **Talk** trainees through the data - focusing on the size of the set, the fact that some information appears to be more useful than other information etc.
+8. **Talk** trainees through the data - focusing on the size of the set, the fact that some information appears to be more useful than other information etc.
-8. **Explain** that, SQL is really useful to 'trim the fat' off big data sets in particular, so, what we're going to do is use it to get our data set trimmed down to something that we can work with more easily
+9. **Explain** that, SQL is really useful to 'trim the fat' off big data sets in particular, so, what we're going to do is use it to get our data set trimmed down to something that we can work with more easily
-9. **Remind** trainees that we're going to build 3 visuals:
+10. **Remind** trainees that we're going to build 3 bits of data analysis and visuals:
    - Analysing the most frequent currency against which base currency is measured
    - Analysing the rate of exchange between GBP and USD across a month
    - Analysis of the performance of the USD against four other currencies between 2022-24